wics-uw/website/content/pages/constitution.md

     1. No member may serve more than two consecutive terms;

-    2. Members intending to serve as Chair or Secretary must be on a study term with no competing full-time commitments, such as a co-op job;

-    3. Members intending to serve as the Finance Director, Office Manager, or Systems Administrator must be on a study term or working on campus;

-    4. Members wishing to nominate themselves for chair should be a previous WiCS committee member.
-If no such volunteer exists, the position opens up to new members;

-    5. Excluding that of Chair, no positions may be chosen until the first official meeting of the new term's committee;

-    6. Existing committee members may compose no more than 75% of the new committee, if more existing members are nominated than 75% can accomodate, each returning member will submit a new application to be reviewed by the serving Chair of the WiCS Committee.
+    2. Returning committee members may compose no more than 75% of the new committee, if more existing members are nominated than 75% can accomodate, each returning member will submit a new application to be reviewed by the serving Chair of the WiCS Committee.